guptarjun117/Alteryx-and-Tableau-Datathon-Files/README.md

-# Alteryx and Tableau Datathon
+# Alteryx and Tableau Datathon Competition
 **A group of 3, competed against 24 other teams in a Datathon hosted by Alteryx and Tableau.
 Achieved 1st position!**

 ---